 Adding a omnibox shortcut to quickly search some site or language reference isn’t a hard task and it is discussed in thousand of blogs.
-However, by accident I have found something better -- an ultimate solution to PHP shit-littering and cretinism.
+However, by an accident I have found something better — an ultimate solution to PHP shit-littering and cretinism.

 I’m using Chrome so I defined myself a search to PHP.net repository quickly accessible from omnibox (similar can be achieved in all modern browsers):